HPCToolkit/auditor-tests/README.md

 - Glibc incorrectly saves registers when auditing on aarch64.
   Furthermore, there is no way to audit function calls using SVE registers which is currently a problem for HPE and Fujitsu A64FX-based systems and will be a problem for all future ARMv8 and ARMv9 processors which support SVE instructions.

+### Tier 2 Issues

+- Various Glibc functions cannot be called from an auditor.

+- A failing dl*open called by an auditor is uncatchable and fatal.

+- La_activity calls are missing or mis-ordered with respect to la_obj* calls.

+- A disabled auditor after an enabled auditor causes a SEGV.

+- La_objopen, link_map and dladdr disagree on key binaries.